pwn-college/pwn-college.github.io/syllabus.md

 That is, if you earn an 88% in the course, you are guaranteed at least a B+, but if everyone else does super poorly, the curve might pull you up to an A, but never an A+.
 Updates on the theme of "what would the cutoffs be if the course ended today" will be provided at the conclusion of each assignment.

+**Y GRADES:** To ease student suffering in the current situation, I am offering Y grades for CSE 466.
+A Y grade does not impact your GPA, and represents a C or better in the course.
+If you wish to switch to a Y grading system, please let me know immediately.
+It is not possible to switch back _out_ of a Y grading system, so please ensure that this will not impact your graduation requirements.

 # Special Accommodations

 Students requesting disability accommodations should register with the Disability Resource Center (DRC) and present the instructor with appropriate documentation from the DRC.